A fundamental differential system of Riemannian geometry: The natural exterior differential system on

-For even $n$ we certainly have an obvious $\varphi$ of degree $n$.
+For even $n$ we certainly have an obvious $\varphi$.
 For $n=1$ the question may be solved easily recurring to \eqref{dalphais_m=2}.
-For $n=2$ and $3$ we have a complete classification in \cite[Theorems 4.3.2 and 4.3.4]{Joy} of all the possible calibrations which may occur pointwise, in their algebraic form, as elements of $\Lambda^n(\R^{2n+1})$.
-Then we notice that several cases can be written as the $\varphi$ we have referred.
-In case $n=3$, besides the 3-form $\theta\wedge\dx\theta$ or the ${\mathrm{G}}_2$ structure of gwistor space shown above, it is interesting to discuss the possibility of a calibration of special-Lagrangian 3-folds, according to the results in \cite{Joy}, which appears as the real part of what we can easily write
+For $n=2$ and $3$ we have a complete classification in \cite[Theorems 4.3.2 and 4.3.4]{Joy} of all the possible calibrations which may occur point-wise, in the algebraic form, as elements of $\Lambda^n(\R^{2n+1})$.
+Several cases do follow as the $\varphi$ we have referred.
+For $n=3$, we have the ${\mathrm{G}}_2$ structure of gwistor space $\phi$ and $*\phi$, and their variations.
+The problem, still open, aims towards the study of the associative and coassociative submanifolds of $S_1M$.